["trends"]

 Aperol Spritz cocktails

 Get in on this popular after-work tradition and recreate a bit of Italy in your own backyard.
-We suggest garnishing it with fresh orange slices and pairing your Aperol Spritz cocktail with a cheese platter and cured meats for the ultimate aperitivo hour!
+We suggest garnishing it with fresh orange slices and pairing your Aperol Spritz with a cheese platter and cured meats for the ultimate aperitivo hour!

 Read next: 20 Aperol Cocktail Recipes to Try Today